-David Alumbaugh is a staff scientist who leads both the Carbon Storage and the Hydrocarbon Science Programs.
+David Alumbaugh is a staff scientist who leads the Geological Carbon Storage Program.
 His research focuses on incorporating EM geophysical techniques into subsurface-characterization workflows, advancing multi-physics data analysis, and to a lesser extent, statistically based methods of fusing multi-physics data into geologic interpretations.

 Bhavna Arora is a research scientist in the Energy Geosciences Division who leads the Carbon Removal and Mineralization Program.
 Her work focuses on developing tools to provide a scientific basis for solving diverse issues in earth and environmental sciences, such as water resource management, nutrient cycling, and achieving net negative emissions.